Salvias: The Heart of the Low Maintenance Garden

 Easy Cottage Garden Flowers!

 When growing salvia from seeds you need to start early.
 The best time for blooms the same season is 10 – 12 weeks before your last frost.
-If you time it right you may even get flowers in early summer!
+If you time it right you may even get flowers in early summer, depending upon the variety!

 Propagate Salvia Cuttings

-Starting salvias from cuttings is a simple way to grow new plants of this family of plants.
-First, in late spring or early summer, find a healthy part of a salvia plant that isn’t flowering.
+Starting salvias from tip cuttings is a simple way to grow new plants of this family of plants.
+First, in late spring or early summer, find a healthy tip of a salvia plant that isn’t flowering.

 Put the pot in a place where it gets gentle morning sunlight but is protected from the strong afternoon sun.
 After a few weeks of waiting and watering carefully, the cutting will grow roots and start to become a new salvia plant.

-Embrace the versatility and vibrancy of salvias to create a garden that thrills the senses and nurtures the soul.
-There are even varieties suited to partial shade.
+Embrace the versatility and ease of salvias to create a garden that thrills the senses, spares the water, and nurtures the soul.
+There are even varieties suited to partial shade though they don’t bloom as profusely.

-Whether you’re crafting a haven for wildlife, a culinary corner, or a tapestry of color, salvias are your companions on this journey of creation.
+Whether you’re creating a haven for wildlife, a culinary corner, or a tapestry of color in a cottage garden, salvias are your friends when it comes to it all.

 a Garden Friend!